evansbenj/Reduced-Representation-Workshop/3_De-multiplexing.md

 The first part (`/apps/RADpools`) directs the computer to run the program RADpools, which is in the director called `apps`.
 The `-i` flag specifies where the data are.
 The `-d` flag specifies where the barcode file is that we made eariler (here you don't write the full name of the file, which you remember is `monkey.pools` – the program assumes the suffix is `.pools`).
 The `-s` flag tells RADpools that the data have Sanger quality scores.
 The `-f` flag tells RADpools to interpret the barcodes using the "fuzzy" option, which allows for errors and asigns barcodes with errors to the nearest pool.
 The `-o` flag directs RADpools to output the trimmed data in fastq format.
 The `-t` flag tells RADpools to trim all of the sequences to a length of 75 base pairs.
 The `q` flag tells RADpools to throw out any sequences that have any bases with a quality score below 10.
 When the program is done sorting the data, it should generate a directory called `monkey` in your current directory.
 (The name is just whatever the suffix is of your `.pools` file.)
 All of this information is available, of course, in the manual that comes with the program.

+## How many reads do we have for each individual?

+As an exercise, please use the [`grep`](http://unixhelp.ed.ac.uk/CGI/man-cgi?grep) command to count how many reads we have for each individual.
+A hint is that using `grep`, you can count the number of times an identifier character for each sequence appears in each file for each individual.

 ## OK, now we are ready to move on to mapping reads to a reference genome.
 Please click [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/4_Mapping_reads_to_a_reference_genome.md).